akondrahman/akondrahman.github.io/_pages/about.md

 Research Interests
 ======
 My research interests are in software engineering focused on DevOps and Secure Software Development.
-I rely on a wide range of techniques, such as constraint solving, program analysis, qualitative analysis, and statistical methods to pursue my research goals.
+I rely on a wide range of techniques, such as constraint solving, model checking, program analysis, qualitative analysis, and statistical methods to pursue my research goals.

 Academic Achievements